-This Guide covers the Coordination and Support action (coordinating) funding scheme, and a description is given in this section.
+This Guide covers the collaborative project funding scheme, and a description is given in this section.

-Please note that special conditions may apply on a call-by-call basis.
-These will always be set out in the work programme, including the call fiche.
+Please note that special conditions apply on a call-by-call basis.
+These are set out in the work programme, including the call fiche.